kpreid/shinysdr/README.md

 Some other notable features:

 * **Browser-based UI:** The receiver can be listened to and remotely controlled over a network or the Internet, as well as from the same machine the actual hardware is connected to.
-(Required bandwidth: 3 Mb/s to 11 Mb/s, depending on selected spectrum frame rate.
-This may be improved in future versions by using more compact data formats.)
+(Required network bandwidth: 3 Mb/s to 8 Mb/s, depending on settings.)

 * **Modularity**: plugin system allows adding support for new modes (types of modulation) and hardware devices.